-- (a) Distribution use of system

-- i.
-A service charge;

-- ii.
-A demand-based charge calculated according to the method given in section 21.3.
-The rate of the demand-based charge varies according to the time of day at which the demand occurs, with time periods being identified in Table 22.

-- (b) Transmission use of system

-- i.
-A demand-based charge calculated according to the method given in section 21.3.
+- (a) Distribution use of system - i.
+A service charge; - ii.
+Demand-based charges calculated according to the method given in section 21.3.
+The rate of the demand-based charge varies according to the time of day at which the demand occurs, with time periods being identified in Table 22. - (b) Transmission use of system - Demand-based charges calculated according to the method given in section 21.3.
 The rate of the demand-based charge varies according to the time of day at which the demand occurs, with time periods being identified in Table 22.